Manifolds with nonnegative curvature operator of the second kind: Flat or locally irreducible

 \section{Flat or locally irreducible}

-The goal of this section is to investigate curvature operator of the second kind on product manifolds and prove Theorem \ref{thm irreducible}.
+The goal of this section is to investigate the curvature operator of the second kind on product manifolds and prove Theorem \ref{thm irreducible}.

-We shall prove a slightly more general statement below, which implies that if the curvature operator of the second kind is $(k(n-k)+1)$-nonnegative for some $1\leq k \leq \frac{n}{2}$, then the manifold cannot split off a $k$-dimensional factor.
+We shall prove a slightly more general statement below, which implies that if the curvature operator of the second kind is $(k(n-k)+1)$-nonnegative for some $1\leq k \leq \frac{n}{2}$, then the manifold cannot split off a $k$-dimensional factor unless it is flat.
 In particular, $n$-manifolds with $n$-nonnegative curvature operator of the second kind must be locally irreducible unless it is flat.

 \begin{proposition} Let $(M^n,g)$ be an $n$-dimensional Riemannian manifold.
 Suppose that $M$ is isometric $M_1\times M_2$, where $M_1$ is a $k$-dimensional Riemannian manifold and $M_2$ is an $(n-k)$-dimensional Riemannian manifold.
 If $M$ has $(k(n-k)+1)$-nonnegative curvature operator of the second kind, then $M$ is flat. \end{proposition}